T-Altendorf/summetrix_news_task/README.md

    npm run dev
    ```

-   The frontend should now be running at http://localhost:3000.
+   The frontend should now be running on localhost.
+Check the port from the command line.

 ## Deployment